 The AI generated 3D artwork is a utopian, speculative vision of a new, more resilient tree species.
 The artwork explores futurological palaeontology - a hypothetical field of science that studies, analyses and interprets organisms that have not yet evolved, showing the potential of science to explore the unknown life forms on Earth in future.
 The artist's created collection of trees is an unimaginable, abstract and unimaginable simulation of nature in the future.

 Five 360-degree virtual photographic spheres visualises an artistic reconstruction of the changing landscape of the Esplanade Park in Riga at different historical periods, from the prehistoric time to the 20th century.
 We experience the world around us with our five senses.
 However, metaphysical perspective recognises also the sixth sense, an extrasensory perception which allows to feel time and space from an entirely different point of view.
 Today, this natural ability has been transformed and augmented by contemporary science and smart technologies.
 The Augmented Reality technologies offers new experiences of the space and time by combining various scenes of the past with the present.

-To experience the virtual artworks of the Augmented Experience exhibition, download the Sensus Art – mobile augmented reality application!
+To experience the virtual artworks of the SensUs.
+Augmented Nature-Cultures exhibition, download the Sensus Art – mobile augmented reality application!

-The artworks are virtually located in the Esplanade Park next to the Latvian National Museum of Art in Riga.
+Sensus exhibition can be experienced in Karlsruhe, as well as in Riga and soon in Toronto.
+The artworks are virtually located in Friedrichsplatz, in front of the Museum of Natural History Museum in Karlsruhe, and in Esplanade park next to the Latvian National Museum of Art in Riga.

 RIXC is the center for new media culture, art gallery and artist collective, that initiates projects in intersection of art, science and emerging technologies.
 RIXC holds an annual Art and Science festival and an international media art conference.